Strong PFM assessments do not guarantee delivery when a crisis hits

 What it provides

-A shared, documented baseline that focuses reform effort on the most likely weak points and gives institutions a common starting point for action.
+A shared, documented baseline that focuses reform discussion on likely weak points and gives institutions a common starting point for validation, sequencing and action.

 Risk finance